muratk3n/thirdwave/en/tweets/2019/week26.md

 ---

-From *Crashed*

-"52 percent of the mortgage-backed securities sold to the Fed under QE were sold by foreign banks, with Europeans far in the lead."

-*2019-6-22 11:58:34*

----

 Not pious, not a serial philanderer, with some or no mishaps along the way, not fascinated by new sexual choices, but lets them be.
 What am